oils-for-unix/oils/doc/error-handling.md

 We can't fix this decades-old bug in shell.
 Instead we disallow dangerous code with `strict_errexit`, and add new error handling mechanisms.

+### The Meta Pitfall

+Strangely enough, I encountered an error handling pitfall while trying to disallow shell's error handling pitfalls!
+The *meta pitfall* arises from a combination of the issues above:

+1. The `if` statement tests for zero or non-zero status.
+1. The condition of an `if` may start child processes.
+For example, in `if myfunc | grep foo`,  the `myfunc` invocation must be run in a subshell.
+1. But you may want an external processes to return true / false / error status codes, and that includes **the shell itself**.
+When any of the `strict_` options encounters bad code, it aborts the shell with **error** status `1`, not boolean **false** `1`.

+The result of this fundamental issue with the Unix process model is that `strict_errexit` is quite strict.
+On the other hand, the resulting style is straightforward and explicit.
+Earlier attempts allowed code that is too subtle.

 ## Oil Error Handling: The Big Picture

 We've reviewed how POSIX shell and bash work, and showed fundamental problems